ssilvius/website/content/gaming-dragon-age-veilguard.md

 ---
 id: keoRz1
 featured: true
-draft: true
+draft: false
-title: "Dragon Age: Veilguard – Welcome back to Thedas"
+title: "Dragon Age: Veilguard – A Beautiful But Hollow Return to Thedas"
 date: 2024-10-31T17:00:00.000Z
-excerpt: Almost 10 years to the day, the Dragon Age story continues.
-There has been several false starts, there was talk of a live service game, this is definately not that.
-This is definiately Thedas.
-FYI, It means THe Dragon Age Setting.
+excerpt: After nearly a decade of waiting and multiple development pivots, Dragon Age returns with Veilguard.
+While visually stunning and mechanically competent, does it recapture the depth and narrative impact that made the series legendary?
+Nah.
 tags:
   - gaming
   - dragon age